kriber82/AdventOfCraft2024/exercise/java/day11/log.md

 - more toying with pitest, trying to get it to detect the bad detection of double constant changes
   - using STRONGER and ALL mutations did not help
   - found no docs of more double mutators in arcmutate (paid extension), but didn't bother to try
   - gave up and created additional testcases without a tool telling me to
+- tried again with jqwik
+  - dead simple to setup
+  - nice detection of several non-trivial div by zero bugs